andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

     - 'app/models/connected_account.rb'
 ```

-Let's explain the above.
+I'll explain the above:

-We’ll disable the `FalseSigil` check for now, since otherwise, we would have failures due to the `# typed: ignore`` entries added earlier.
+We’ll disable the `FalseSigil` check for now, since otherwise, we would have failures due to the `# typed: ignore` entries added earlier.
 But we’ll enable `HasSigil` to ensure that any new files we add have a sigil.

 We’ll also ignore the Dummy app used by the internal jumpstart gem, since that should be treated as a separate application.